 Radar systems are designed to detect and identify an object’s location using short bursts of energy to transmit radio frequency (RF) and microwave signals and then gather information from the echoed signal returned by the object.
-In our fourteen-part RF Components for Radar series, we start by introducing the key functional components of radar and then dive into the inner workings of radar systems by looking closer at the jobs of the RF components behind each functional unit.
+In our RF Components for Radar series, we start by introducing the key functional components of radar and then dive into the inner workings of radar systems by looking closer at the jobs of the RF components behind each functional unit.

 KPD_RadarRF 500x270-1